-The International Nativity Exhibit includes representations of Jesus Christ’s birth in all sizes — from miniature to several feet high; from a variety of mediums used to craft them — wood, copper, porcelain, metal, fabric, resin and natural items picked up by locals in remote areas of the world; and from every continent and various countries and cultures across the globe, including Tonga, Nicaragua, Madagascar, Japan, Costa Rica, France, Mongolia, Ghana and more.
+These representations of Jesus Christ’s birth come in all sizes — from miniature to several feet high; from a variety of mediums used to craft them — wood, copper, porcelain, metal, fabric, resin and natural items picked up by locals in remote areas of the world; and from every continent and various countries and cultures across the globe, including Tonga, Nicaragua, Madagascar, Costa Rica, France, Mongolia, Ghana and many more.

 “Many of the nativities are homemade,” says Susan Fuller, chair of the nativity display since 2005.
 “And what is so special about that is that they represent someone’s love for Christ.
 It’s part of their testimony.
 This whole display is all about the birth of Christ, and I think it’s very touching.”